openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IERT/_passes.md

 ### `-optimize-parallel-copies`: Copy the data only once for all the tiles that share the same data
 This pass checks all the CopyOps consumed by tiles of one tiling subgraph.
 If the CopyOps operate on the same weight or activation, merge the parallel copies into one.
+### `-patch-weight-table`: Adjusts weights and sparsity pointers after memory scheduling
+This pass adds RelocateWeightsTable transformation to weights table constants.
+The transformation adds weights and sparsity base pointers et that are already filled in the weights table constants.
 ### `-set-internal-memory-space`: Set specific memory space for all internal memory buffers
 This pass updates all Types for internal memory buffers and sets the specified memory space for them.